topitbopit/rblx/ui-stuff/jeff_2_docs.md

 ```lua
 ui:Ready()
 ```
-Because of the way jeff 2 internally works, objects can be created before ui:Ready() gets called very easily but will have problems after the call.
+Because of the way jeff 2 internally works, objects can be created before ui:Ready() gets called very easily but will have many problems after the call.
 **Do not create any objects after calling `:Ready()`**.

 However, interactions with the ui or objects you've made are completely fine.